Strategic-Software-Solutions/CovidRegistry/README.md

 ## Authentication

 The Bio-Linked Question API uses the Microsoft Identity Platform for OAuth2 authentication for outside connections.
 Microsoft does not allow open CORS requests to their OAuth2 token request.
 As a result, Single Page Applications like the CovidRegistry cannot request Bearer tokens directly.
-We created a separate REST API to handle the creation of auth tokens, for our SPA and for you to use.
+For our SPA, we created a separate REST API to handle the creation of auth tokens, which you are free to to use for your own applications.
+If you choose to use our API, please contact us for your credentials.

 If you choose to create your own solution you can learn more about Microsoft's OAuth2 here:

 https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow